thatstoasty/prism/README.md

 In these cases:

-- both local and persistent flags can be used
+- Both local and persistent flags can be used.
-  - NOTE: the group is only enforced on commands where every flag is defined
+  - NOTE: the group is only enforced on commands where every flag is defined.
-- a flag may appear in multiple groups
+- A flag may appear in multiple groups.
-- a group may contain any number of flags
+- A group may contain any number of flags.

 ![Flag Groups](https://github.com/thatstoasty/prism/blob/main/doc/tapes/flag_groups.gif)